griffithlab/immuno_gcp_wdl_manuscript/RunningPipeline_README.md

 ### Start a Google VM that will run Cromwell and orchestrate completion of the workflow

 Note that Cromwell produces a large quantity of database logging.
-To ensure we have enough space for a least a few runs and to localize intermediate and final results files from the workflow (which include numerous large BAMs) we will specify some extra disk space with `--boot-disk-size=250GB` (default would be 10GB).
+To ensure we have enough space for at least a few runs and to localize intermediate and final results files from the workflow (which include numerous large BAMs) we will specify some extra disk space with `--boot-disk-size=250GB` (default would be 10GB).
 When not testing, this can probably be safely reduced to 20-40GB.
 Note that this argument must be listed last after the required arguments for the `start.sh` script.
 ```bash
 cd $WORKING_BASE/git/cloud-workflows/manual-workflows/
 bash start.sh $GCS_INSTANCE_NAME --server-account $GCS_SERVICE_ACCOUNT --project $GCS_PROJECT --boot-disk-size=250GB